 Determine Your Budget

 First things first: How much can you afford to spend on your baby shower?
 If you sit down with the numbers before you start dreaming of pink-and-blue garlands, there won’t be any surprises when you start shopping.
+Browsing online stores for baby decorations like Zen Engravings will help you find the perfect one for the occasion and plan your budget.

 You can create a budget any way that you’d like, but the easiest option is to categorize your expenses like so: